SeekyCt/spm-docs/README.md

 ### reld.bin init evt diffs.txt
 Differences in the map init scripts from relD.bin compared to relF.bin

+### relscriptlocs.txt
+Like dolscriptlocs.txt but for relF.rel loaded in its default position

 ### setupfiles.md
 Documentation of the processing of /setup/*.dat files